phcode-dev/docs/blog/2024-06-27-Release-3.8/index.md

 June release(3.8) of Phoenix Code is now available for download at [phcode.io](https://phcode.io).

-This month's release is all about `HTML assitance`, `Drag and Drop` and `ESLint`.
+This month's release is all about `HTML assistance`, `Drag and Drop` and `ESLint`.
 We've also addressed numerous feature requests and bug reports, along with improving app UX and stability.